zelon88/Registry_Monitor/Docs/Registry_Monitor.vbs_Readme.txt

 PURPOSE: To detect malicious registry operations early enough that they do not cause widespread damage to company equipment.
+To notify company IT if and when registry keys are modified on domain workstations.